-In this blog post, you will learn some impressive statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their business websites and blogs and what kind of people and businesses use WordPress today.
+In this article, we present a number of statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of people and businesses use WordPress today.

-- WordPress is available as a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 22 out of every 100 new domains registered in the U.S. are for installing a new WordPress website.
+- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.

-- There are well over sixty million installations of WordPress.
-This number grows significantly every day.
+- There are well over sixty million installations of WordPress worldwide.
+This number is growing everyday.

 - WordPress powers almost 27% of the internet.
-Over one-fifth of all websites around the world are built with WordPress.
+Over one-fifth of all websites around the world are powered by WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.